 According to Deloitte’s 2015 and 2016 Executive Pay publications, a non-executive director could expect average base fees (before taking into account additional fees for committees etc.,) of £43,200 per annum in a FTSE SmallCap; £50,000 in FTSE 250; and a median of £60,000 for companies ranked 31-100 in FTSE 100 index compared to a median of £83,000 for those in the top 30 companies of the FTSE 100.

-What do I need in place in order to hire a Non-Executive Director?
+What do I need in place to hire a Non-Executive Director in Lancashire?

 You’ve convinced me, so what do I do next?

-Simply pick up the phone and call us on 0161 751 2320 or complete the contact form below and we will ring you.
+Simply pick up the phone and call us on 0161 751 2320 to speak to a Lancashire Non-Executive Director or complete the contact form below and we will ring you straight back.